kat-ko/Final-Project-ANLP/BERT_for_Summarisation/Readme.md

-# How to Handle Bert for Summarisation?
+# How to handle Bert for Summarisation?

 ## Scisumm 2018
 1.